darrenyip/littleOSNotes/docs/Section3.md

 }
 ```

 And save the code above into a file called `kmain.c`.
-You can name it whatever you want, it won't affect your system.

 Back to `loader.s`, inside `loader` label, after the line of code `mov esp, kernel_stack + KERNEL_STACK_SIZE`, add the code below: